SamanMohseni/TorporReplicatoin/README.md

 |exec/min| 13.1 | 13.2 |

 This validates the effectiveness of the Torpor scheduler in utilizing harvested power efficiently and executing tasks at appropriate times, thereby minimizing battery consumption.

-## Conclusion

-The Torpor power-aware scheduler was examined, and its performance was validated wherever possible.
-By timely utilizing harvested power and scheduling appropriate tasks, the scheduler aims to improve the efficiency of energy use, thereby minimizing battery consumption.
-The hardware is designed to have negligible energy consumption when integrated into an SoC.